 Patients may encounter pain, discomfort, or agitation in the ankle because of overuse injuries.
 These can include less serious conditions like mild joint pain as well as more complex issues like Achilles tendonitis (also known as tendinitis).

 If you believe you may be suffering from an ankle injury or condition, you may find yourself experiencing some of the symptoms below.
 If so, it is recommended to speak with an ankle specialist in St. Thomas, St. Croix, St. John, or one of our Virgin Islands locations.

 - Pain in the ankle even when you are not bearing weight

-- Pain that persists for more than two weeks
+- Pain in the ankle that lasts for more than two weeks

-- Swelling that persists or worsens after 2-3 days
+- Swelling that continues or gets worse after two or three days

-- Limited range of motion due to stiffness, weakness, or swelling
+- Limited range of motion caused by swelling, weakness, or stiffness

-To consult with an ankle surgeon at Comprehensive Orthopaedic Global, please request an appointment online or call (340) 779-2663.
+To speak with an ankle surgeon on our team here at Comprehensive Orthopaedic Global in the Virgin Islands, please request an appointment using our online portal or contact us via phone at (340) 779-2663.